 Penguin Pebbling is a low-demand, neurodiversity-affirming card game built around the Five Neurodivergent Love Locutions — five relational modes natural to many Autistic and neurodivergent people: infodumping, parallel play, support swapping, penguin pebbling, and deep pressure (Schaber, cited in Stimpunks, 2022).

-The game uses real pebbles, a shared pebble bank, or other items of interest — marbles, buttons, shells or anything meaningful from a person’s own collection.
-It includes 30 prompt cards across five locution themes.
+The game uses real pebbles, or other items of interest — marbles, buttons, shells or anything meaningful from a person’s own collection.
+It includes 30 prompt cards across the Five Autistic Love Locution themes.
 There are no winners and no wrong way to play.
 Players share in whatever way feels right — speaking, writing, drawing, AAC, signing, gesture, or simply being present.

 It can be used with groups of two to six people, online or in person, or by individuals as a reflective journalling tool.